As value-based Financial Advisors in Winnipeg, we help clients like you realign spending toward what really matters.

 Unfortunately, these serious life events could happen to anyone.

 As human beings, anyone of us could acquire a dreaded disease, become disabled or pass away anytime.

 This is the unfortunate reality; we don’t want these events ever happening to us but then it could happen and the best thing that we can do to protect ourselves and our loved ones against the financial impact of these events is to implement the necessary insurance protection as hedge against these uncertainties.

-The problem is, a person’s monetary obligations don’t necessarily stop when his or his income stops.
+The problem is, a person’s monetary obligations don’t necessarily stop when his or her income stops.

 Consumer debt servicing like credit card payments, car amortization, bills, mortgage payments and whatever else monthly obligations an individual may have will continue collecting payments on a monthly basis which may put a strain on a family’s budget when the family’s income is reduced.

 If you have young kids or any sort of assets on your name, I coudn’t emphasize more the importance of having a Last Will in place as I’ve experienced first hand how it was when a breadwinner passes away without a will.

 Wills and Powers of Attorney are integral parts of a risk management plan and though, we are not lawyers ourselves, we can introduce you to our trusted lawyers if you don’t already have one.